-I’m sharing with you a quick and easy test you can do to find out which regular store-bought toilet paper will work for your RV.
-This test also works to determine if toilet paper is septic safe.
+There is a very quick and easy test you can do to find out which regular store-bought toilet paper will work for your RV or septic tank.

-For the test, I used Member’s Mark 2-ply toilet paper (this is available at Sam’s Club) and Scott Super Soft 1-ply, (I buy ours from Amazon and have NOT seen it in a regular store).
+For the test, I used Member’s Mark toilet paper (this is two-ply and available at Sam’s Club) and Scott Super Soft 1-ply, (I buy ours from Amazon and have NOT seen it in a regular store).

 - Tear away a decent amount of toilet paper, I used 10 squares for each sample.